dalesgit/obsidian/notes/Linda-report-2.md

 > This is a report on the journaling I did during the 2nd half of our Grand Voyage cruise around South America.
+The continual mantra I said to myself during the journey was that I was looking for a connection between the sacred and the profane.
+I was looking for signs of grace, for thin places between the ordinary and the extraordinary.
+(DCH: March 21)
 # Encounter
 I have a note from the day February began that I saw a whale role over the top of the water just below the deck (3) used for walking laps.
 It's a beautiful image I don't want to let go of, and is a metaphor for a part of what is most memorable and beautiful about this trip.
 Perhaps it is an example of "exotica".
 Wildlife.
 Natural beauty and wonders.
 Things that in my youth I thought of as **permanent** and which now appear to be signs of the ever-changing characteristic of all creation.